DAVE CLARK |

 |

-Towers that were constructed all along the South East coastline of England in the early
+were constructed all along the South East coastline of England in the early

 19th century to repel any attacks by Napoleonic forces.
-Although never used in battle many
+Although never used

-who painted many portraits of the Hobson family. |
+the artist, John Constable, who painted many portraits of the Hobson family |

 HARRY CHAMPION |